layumi/Person-reID_GAN/README.md

 ### Compile Matconvnet
-**(Note that I have included my Matconvnet in this repo, so you do not need to download it again.)**
+**(Note that I have included my Matconvnet in this repo, so you do not need to download it again.
+I has changed some codes comparing with the original version.
+For example, one of the difference is in `/matlab/+dagnn/@DagNN/initParams.m`.
+If one layer has params, I will not initialize it again, especially for pretrained model.)**

 You just need to uncomment and modify some lines in `gpu_compile.m` and run it in Matlab.
 Try it~